 University of North Carolina Chapel Hill

 Tufts is making an effort to meet the needs of students with special diets including food allergies, Celiac, and vegetarian and vegan students.
 Tufts dining staff meets individually with students and will make plans to make sure that they have foods on hand not that just meet the student’s dietary needs but also includes foods that the student enjoys eating.
-Students with Celiac can be assured dining staff will use separate cooking pans and utensils.
-They also have access to designated refrigerators stocked with gluten free foods.
+Tufts has an All9Free serving platform in one dining hall.
+Foods served on this platform are prepared in a separate allergy free area.

 College of the Holy Cross